Marigolds may be the birth month flower of October, but they’re soo much more than just our favorite fall annual!

 Whether you’re purchasing your marigolds from a local florist or cutting a few stems from the garden, here are some care tips to ensure your blooms last indoors for as long as possible!

-Be sure to purchase or cut your marigolds during the blooming stage, when the flower has opened but before the bottom petals show any signs of wilting or sagging.
+According to Hillsboro Florist, the best time to purchase or cut your marigolds is during the blooming stage, when the flower has opened, but before the bottom petals show any signs of wilting or sagging.

 Once you’ve got your stems, cut off about ½ inch from the bottom of the stem.
 Strip off all of the foliage from the stems.
 Marigolds tend to have a strong odor to them; however, this odor actually comes from the foliage.
 So to avoid that strong scent, strip off all of the foliage from the stem, but not from the flower head itself.
 Removing the leaves will also remove the smell!
 Voila!